 Cyber Analysts come in and take a close look at a business’s digital operations and data management strategies.
 While they don’t necessarily design security programs, they do craft strategies with existing tools that are specifically crafted to suit the needs of the business that they are representing.
 The actual tasks they perform can vary considerably depending on their client.
 They may monitor security threats, conduct regular system checks, and install firewalls and other resources designed to keep information safe.

 Though much of the job is IT-focused, cyber security analysts may also benefit from good communication skills.
 Because parts of their job may involve explaining complicated programs, threats, and responses to people who don’t have a tech background, it helps to be able to take complex ideas, and present them clearly to laypeople.
-While there are several ways to enter the field, the majority of cyber analysts have at least a bachelor’s degree in cyber security.
+While there are several ways to enter the field, the majority of cyber analysts have at least a bachelor’s degree in computer science or cyber security.

 Cyber Security Architects